fqt/BipsNet/README.md

 **What is BipsNet?**

 BipsNet is a digitally native property marketplace to be built on a blockchain-based platorm which enables all participants involved in property rental, buying and selling process to join up their business processes using smart contracts to instantly make transactions directly, thereby cutting transaction time, business process complexity, risk and cost of buying and selling property and property rental.
+Also a property listing on blockchain for revenue generation that satisfies customers and recognized by regulators.

 **Why Us and Why we do it?**